+- 3. deleted

+- 4. deleted

-5. ESMA shall, in close cooperation with the members of the ESCB, develop draft regulatory technical standards to specify the elements of the procedures referred to in paragraphs 1 and 2.
+- ESMA shall, in close cooperation with the members of the ESCB, develop draft regulatory technical standards to specify the elements of the procedures referred to in paragraphs 1 and 2.

-ESMA shall submit those draft regulatory technical standards to the Commission by six months from the date of entry into force of this Regulation.
+ESMA shall submit those draft regulatory technical standards to the Commission by nine months from the date of entry into force of this Regulation.